 After 40, recovery becomes as important as the workout itself.
 Adequate rest allows muscles to repair and grow stronger.

 Sleep: Aim for 7-9 hours nightly.
-Growth hormone, essential for muscle repair, is primarily released during deep sleep.
+Growth hormone, essential for muscle repair, is primarily released during the first deep-sleep cycles of the night, which means late bedtimes or fragmented sleep measurably reduce the muscle-building return on the training you already completed.

 Active recovery: Gentle movement on rest days (walking, stretching, yoga) promotes blood flow and reduces muscle soreness.

 Hydration: Dehydration impairs recovery and performance.
 Aim for half your body weight in ounces of water daily.
-Westcott (2012) found that women of all ages showed significant improvements in strength and body composition within 8–10 weeks of structured resistance training, a motivating reminder that the recovery investment after 40 translates to measurable results.
+Westcott (2012) documented that women of all ages showed significant improvements in strength and body composition within 8 to 10 weeks of structured resistance training, a reminder that recovery discipline is the bridge between the session you did today and the adaptation you measure two months from now.

 The 10-Minute Power Workout